 "What do you mean?"
 "Looking at him as if she wanted to pot at him with a rifle.
-I should like to do it myself."
-"Oh, don't let's talk about Bream.
+I should like to do it myself.
+What were you saying when he came up?"
+"Oh, don't let's talk about me.
 Read me some Tennyson."
 Sam opened the book very willingly.
 Infernal Bream Mortimer had absolutely shot to pieces the spell which had begun to fall on them at the beginning of their conversation.
 Only by reading poetry, it seemed to him, could it be recovered.
 And when he saw the passage at which the volume had opened he realised that his luck was in.
 Good old Tennyson!
 He was all right.
 He had the stuff.
-You could rely on him every time.
+You could send him to hit in a pinch every time with the comfortable knowledge that he would not strike out.
 He cleared his throat.